DevonKawaguchi/PaperPaladin/README.md

 # PaperPuzzles
-Repository for the Revised Paper Puzzles Project.
+Repository for the revised Paper Puzzles Project.
+This repository was created following a series of fatal errors involving the original Paper Puzzles project.